-I know for me, especially when we lived in a house (did you know I lived in an RV for 3 years), I can easily get stuck in the kitchen all day.
+I know for me, especially when we lived in a house (did you know I have been lining in an RV for 4 years), I can easily get stuck in the kitchen all day.
 I have to consciously choose to leave it a mess or make extra meals on Sunday so that I can hit the trail or climb a new route during the week.

 So you’ve decided you are going to go to work from 10-6 so you don’t have to sit in traffic, your husband will take your three year old to preschool (in whatever she wants to wear), and dinners in the crock pot and will be ready when you get home at 7.
 Now what adventure are you going to do before work?

 I know, it’s easy to just go for a run, do yoga, or workout and you should do that some days, but you need a challenge.
 A reason to get stronger, lose some sleep, let the dishes pile up.
 You need something that will take all your awareness from all that faux challenge of running errands, feeding kids, earning money and funnel it into the most primal feeling in the world…survival.